artificial-intelligence-class/artificial-intelligence-class.github.io/homeworks/hw2/homework2.md

     True
     ```

-3. **[15 points]** Write a function `n_queens_solutions(n)` that yields all valid placements of $n$ queens on an $n \\times n$ board, using the representation discussed above.
-The output may be generated in any order you see fit.
+3. **[15 points]** Write a function `n_queens_solutions(n)` that returns a list of all valid placements of $n$ queens on an $n \times n$ board, using the representation discussed above.
+The output may be in any order you see fit.
 Your solution should be implemented as a depth-first search, where queens are successively placed in empty rows until all rows have been filled.
 You may find it helpful to define a helper function `n_queens_helper(n, board)` that yields all valid placements which extend the partial solution denoted by `board`.

-    Though our discussion of search in class has primarily covered algorithms that return just a single solution, the extension to a generator which yields all solutions is relatively simple.
-Rather than using a `return` statement when a solution is encountered, `yield` that solution instead, and then continue the search.

-    ```python
-    >>> solutions = n_queens_solutions(4)
-    >>> next(solutions)
-    [1, 3, 0, 2]
-    >>> next(solutions)
-    [2, 0, 3, 1]
-    ```

     ```python
     >>> list(n_queens_solutions(6))